sanderhelleso/sheltersNorway/README.md

 # sheltersNorway
+UPDATE: 💅 The application recently hit 30k visitors and rank at the top of related keywords on Google and Bing.

 <h1>https://offentligetilfluktsrom.no/</h1>
 <p>Application that displays public bombshelters located around Norway.
 Each shelter contains data about location, picture, google maps chart, name, available spots, year and much more</p>